npenin/akala/packages/doc/_client/getting-started.md

 Optionally before going further, you may set up your [preferences](preferences).

 Once done, you may then create your client application.

 ```bash
 akala sdk new client <your project>
 ```

+This command will create a boilerplate count application with all required dependencies and a default home page.
+You may just start it using the `vite` command.
+Please note that this command will leverage the default configuration from `@akala/web-ui` and use its theme as default.
+You are obviously free to change whatever was generated, this is **your** app !

-## Creating Your First Page
+## Creating Your Second Page

 The easiest way to create a page is to leverage the CLI